gomorpheus/morpheus-docs/administration/tenants/configuring_multi_tenancy.rst

 .. image:: /images/advanced/configuring_multi_tenancy-9583a.png

 This will log you in as that user in their respective Tenant.
-To log out of the impersonate users Tenant, select the username in the top right, and then select "Quit Impersonating"
+To log out of the impersonate users Tenant, select the username in the header, and then select "Quit Impersonating"

 .. image:: /images/advanced/configuring_multi_tenancy-d229b.png